Salomé Barojas: Major League Baseball

+Barojas played five years in the major leagues.
+The White Sox purchased his contract from the Diablos Rojos del México in April 1982.
+Chicago manager and future Hall of Famer Tony La Russia had personally scouted Barojas in Mexico.
+He was the White Sox closer to start his rookie season, picking up a save in each of his first five games pitched.
+He was named the AL Player of the Week his first week in MLB, the first time that had happened in the majors.
+His 21 saves were a franchise rookie record and ranked sixth in the AL.

+After two and a half seasons with Chicago, the White Sox traded Barojas to the Seattle Mariners for Jerry Don Gleaton and Gene Nelson.
+Barojas had his only stretch as a starter in the majors with Seattle, winning his first four decisions as a starter.
+Seattle released Barojas after the 1985 season, and he returned to play in Mexico.
+The Philadelphia Phillies purchased his contract from the Diablos Rojos in July 1988.
+After pitching in six MLB games, the Phillies released him on September 29.

+Bob Sheppard, public address announcer for the New York Yankees, said Barojas had one of his favorite names to announce.

+Mexican baseball

-His performance includes 17 seasons in the Mexican Summer League.
-He finished with 115 wins and only 58 defeats for a .665 percentage, the second highest figure in the history of the circuit.
-He played four years with Cordoba, two with Reynosa and eleven in Mexico.
+Barojas played 17 seasons in the Mexican League.
+He finished with 115 wins and 58 losses for a .665 percentage, the second highest figure in the history of the circuit.
+He played four years with Cordoba, two with Reynosa, and eleven in Mexico City.

-Best campaigns were 1978, 81, 87, 88 and 91 respectively.
-In 78 he was with 8-3 and 2.45 ERA playing with Cordoba.
-In 81 he finished with 12.03 and 3.03 in the 87 to 13.04 and 3.10 in the 88 to 14.04 and 3.14 and 91 at 10-1 and 2.44, all those years in Mexico.
+His best seasons in Mexico were in 1978, 1981, 1987, 1988, and 1991.
+In 1978, he was 8–3 with a 2.45 earned run average (ERA) playing with Cordoba.
+In 1981, he finished 12–3 with a 3.03 ERA.
+In 1987, he was 13–4 with a 3.10 ERA.
+The next year, he was 14–4 and 3.14.
+In 1991, he was 10–1 and 2.44.
 He pitched 543 games, started 85 and finished 30.
 The Veracruz was a great relief because he managed 152 rescues.
-He pitched 1,406 innings with a third, struck out 773 enemies and gave 648 walks.
+He pitched 1,406 innings with a third, struck out 773 batters and allowed 648 walks.

-In 1981 he shared the lead with win–loss record 12-3 (.800) being part of the Red Devils.
-In '91 he led won and lost with 10-1 (.909) playing with Mexico.
-He played five years in the major leagues.
-Two and a half years with the Chicago White Sox, one and a half with the Seattle Mariners and the other with the Philadelphia Phillies.

-In the Mexican Pacific he won 51 games and lost 39.
-In 1989–1990 to Mazatlan was saves leader with 17.
+In the winter Mexican Pacific League, he won 51 games and lost 39.
+In 1989–1990, with Mazatlan, he was saves leader with 17.
 He is fourth in saves with 53.
 It is ranked 14th in effectiveness of all time with 2.68.

-Barojas was one of New York Yankees public address announcer Bob Sheppard's favorite names to announce.

 In February 2025, Barojas was selected by a committee of journalists as a pitcher for the Mexican League Centennial All-Time Team on the occasion of the league's hundredth anniversary.

+Personal life

+Barojas is the youngest of seven children.